b-data/jupyterlab-python-docker-stack/README.md

 It will be *bind mounted* as the JupyterLab user's home directory and automatically populated.
-:exlamation: *Bind mounting* a subfolder of the home directory is only possible for images with Python version ≥ 3.12.2.
+:exclamation: *Bind mounting* a subfolder of the home directory is only possible for images with Python version ≥ 3.12.2.

 ### Run container